GeoGenetics/aeDNA/README.md

 #### Step 1: Install and configure workflow

 1. [Clone](https://help.github.com/en/articles/cloning-a-repository) this repository to your local system
+2. Test `pixi` environment: `pixi run snakemake --version`
 2. Configure workflow according to your needs via editing the file `config/config.yaml`.
-3. Add samples to analyze (to generate draft units, use the script `make_units.py`; NB: always manually check files before running workflow!):
+3. Add samples to analyze:
     * Add samples to `config/samples.tsv` (column `sample` is mandatory).
     * For each sample, add one or more sequencing units (runs, lanes, libraries or replicates) to `config/units.tsv`, as well as adapters used, and path to FASTQ files (if paired-end, use `R{Read}` to represent `R1/R2` files).

-Missing values can be specified by empty columns or by writing `NA`.
+    * Missing values can be specified by empty columns or by writing `NA`.
+    * To facilitate things, the helper script `make_units.py` is provided that, from a list of FASTQ files, generates a folder structure with all necessary files to run (NB: always manually check files before running workflow!).

 4. Define your `TOKEN`
 ```